 The very best hotel in Mai Chau is Mai Chau Ecolodge.

 We stayed there and we absolutely loved this place!
-It is both luxurious and eco which is very rare combination.
+It is both luxurious and eco which is a very rare combination.

 Check out the latest prices for Mai Chau Ecolodge—> click here.

 You can also check other hotels in Mai Chau area:

 Mai Chau travel tips #9 Be ready to try some delicious food!

 Mai Chau people are descendants of immigrants from Thailand.
 Two main tribes White Thai and Black Thai are the biggest population of Mai Chau.